davidgasquez/handbook/content/rationality.md

 - [There are many reasons why smart people may make a poor decision](https://nesslabs.com/decision-making); Overconfidence, Analysis paralysis, Information overload, Lack of emotional or physical resources, ...
 - Decision making styles:
   - Intuitive vs. Rational.
 System 1 vs System 2.
-  - Maximising vs. Satisficing.
-Go for the optimal decisionor simply try to find a solution that is good enough.
+  - Maximizing vs. Satisficing.
+Go for the optimal decision or simply try to find a solution that is good enough.
   - Well defined goal vs. blurred objective.
 Planning all the details or trying to be as flexible as possible.
 - How to make smart decisions once you have the data (DECIDE framework):
   1. Define the problem.
 Understand the problem at hand.